 Fortunately, no matter how you prepare all guests are provided with a complimentary pirate bandanna.
 At dinner, the kids menus will also turn into a pirate hat, so you’ll never be without something.
 But this is one of the occasions where it’s worth the effort to go all out.
 Fortunately for us, on our second cruise, we had decided to dress up like pirates for the prior Halloween and all the kids clothes still fit well enough.
 We had been swimming that afternoon and taken a nap, my makeup was running – so we left it, tangled our hair a bit more with a comb and threw on our Disney bandannas!
 We fit right in!

 The festivities start at dinner with a special Caribbean inspired dinner menu.
-You want to make sure you arrive on time, especially if you have slow eaters, because as soon as dinner finishes you’ll want to make a mad dash for the Deck 11 to stake your claim to the best viewing spot for the after party.
+You want to make sure you arrive on time, especially if you have slow eaters, because as soon as dinner finishes you’ll want to make a mad dash for the top pool decks to stake your claim to the best viewing spot for the after party.
 Keep in mind there is a pirate show after both dinner services, so if you miss one you can always catch the other one.

 Sometime right after dessert, depending on how quickly you eat, your servers will disappear momentarily.
 When the music starts, you’ll see them all reenter from the kitchen in a long conga line.

 They’ll invite everyone to join them while they dance, boot, cajole, and get the party started.
 The conga line will lead directly out of the restaurant and outside up to the top decks.
-This is where you’ll want to kick, fight and punch your way to the balcony of Deck 11.
+This is where you’ll want to kick, fight and punch your way to the top balcony deck of the cruise ship.
 Positioning yourself on either the port or starboard sides will give you the best vantage point.

 Early dinner seating will offer a more family friendly party with Captain Hook, while the late dinner seating will feature Jack himself.
 True to Disney fashion, the party will start with a bit of choreographed elbow jousting.
 Without giving too much away Minnie will join the party, and then everything goes to boot!
 Crazy pirates take over the stage.
 There is a rock and roll song off.
 Captain Hook crashes into the stage and takes over the reigns, but finally Mickey Mouse will come to save the day!
 We’ll just tell you a zipline is involved.
 The night ends with an impressive fireworks show over the water.